|My Personal Weight Loss Story:

 I try to exercise at least 30 minutes per day, EVERY DAY.
 Every day equals a 'habit' in 21 days.
 Losing weight boils down to improving our habits.

 About five years ago, I started gaining weight...argghh...I am sure that some of my readers can relate.
 I have several swap or safety valve options, built into my eating, such as a teaspoon of sugar per day, one binge item per week, and occasional ice cream.
 I love ice cream but I knew it was time to 'swap' ice cream for a low cal alternative.
-I chose pudding that I make.
+I chose pudding that I make and yogurt (low sugar).

 I still have a very satisfying menu and I am never hungry.
 I eat well and enjoy great meals.
 You can do the same.